 The data shows that the Comprehensive Master Plan adopted in 1999 and updated in 2002 and in 2017, was on track with projections that the Town may grow to an estimated 86,000 to 159,000 residents.
-The current data, through March 31, 2021, is estimating a maximum zoned/entitled population of 143,146 residents.
+The Town's current data, through September 30, 2021, is estimating a maximum zoned/entitled population of 142,806 residents.
 On average, given the amount of land available for development, the likelihood of the larger planned developments reaching the maximum density allowed through entitlements is low because there are a larger number of entitled units remaining than available land to build those units.
-Potential buildout analysis determined a more realistic buildout population may be between 122,000 to 111,000 persons, based on current information.
+Potential buildout analysis determined a more realistic buildout population of 122,000 to 111,700 persons.